wizeshi/wisp/README.md

 1. Start with my username (narcissistic tendencies I guess);
 2. Be an acronym for something.

 So, that was the best I could do, but these days nothing on the app itself reflects the original name (since it has been reworked so many times).
+I'm actually thinking about better name ideas, but I can't seem to come up with anything else.

 #### Why does this exist?
 Aren't there already services like Spotube?
 I mean yeah, they do.
 Though 1. they're not as cool and 2. they have very limited support.
 For example, Spotube is currently busy remaking their app in Kotlin Multiplatform due to architecture reasons, leaving the app essentially dead for the time being.